Preety, young student with attention deficit hyperactivity disorder and dyslexia in Stories of Web Users, How People with Disabilities Use the Web

 Excessive acronyms and abbreviations

-Problem: “Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up.”
+Barrier: “Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up.”

 Works well: “Spell out the complete words of an acronym at least the first time it is used.
 Avoid or explain abbreviations.”